 Do you find your day-to-day activities are restricted by either by stiffness or pain?
 Do you find it’s getting harder to do essential things like getting in and out of your car, bending down to put on your shoes, or reaching up to get something out of a cupboard?
 Maybe it’s affecting your recreational activities like walking, swimming or dancing?

-Classes are FREE and open to all.
 We’re going to focus on gentle movement, stretching and breathing.
 We’ll be guided and gently challenged in ways that will bring more integrity and ease to how we move throughout the day.
 Each chair-based exercise is designed to challenge us to move our body in a new way – promoting range of motion, strength, balance, and coordination.
 We will explore our hips’ ability to rotate, our spine’s ability to round and arch, and our upper body’s ability to twist – all those things that allow us to be active and enjoy life’s daily adventures.

 Held on Wednesdays, seated stretches promoting range of motion, balance and coordination.